-Breeding rates are affected by herding skill, season, weather and terrain.
+Breeding rates are affected by type of animal, herding skill, season, weather and terrain.
 Animals must be Herded in order to grow.
-Unherded animals may stray (stray at the rate of 20%).
-If using a
+Unherded animals may stray (stray at the rate of

-Goods Tribe only one of the Tribes is permitted to Herd.
+20%).
+If using a Goods Tribe only one of the Tribes is permitted to Herd.